Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 ### 18.3.4 Allocating an array on the heap
 We can force the compiler to allocate an array on the heap with the **NewArray** procedure from module _Basic_: `arr_heap := NewArray(4, float);` (see line (9))
 This proc also has some default vales for arguments like initialized, allocator, and memory alignment; for example: `.
 The types of these arrays are `[] int`.
+In line (10B) we see how we can cache-align an array with the 3rd argument `alignment=64`, which is especially useful for larger arrays.
+This is proven for the aligned array `object_array` by the assertions in line (10D) and following.

 Releasing the memory when the array is no longer in use must be done by the developer with defer **array_free** (see line (10)).
 A more familiar and consistent syntax using **New** and **free** is shown in line (11):
 `arr_heap2 := New([3] int);`